Malta Fashion Week 2017

 When seeing the pieces being worn on the runway, the vibrant colours, the loose and freely fit items make you just want to try them on.

 I must admit, I do love my tight fitted clothing, but I also love anything which gives me freedom and makes me feel like I can let loose and be taken over by the elements.
 And these items did give me that exact feeling.
-I particularly loved how many of the pieces were pretty simple to the eye, and yet seemed to be a right fit for many different occasions.
+I particularly loved how many of the pieces were pretty simple to the eye, and yet seemed to be the right fit for many different occasions.

 Day 4: Eymeric Francois, Paris